 The Superintendent will recommend to the Board of Education a schedule of fees, if any, to be charged students for the use of textbooks, consumable materials, extracurricular activities, and other school student fees.
-Students must also pay fines for the loss of or damage to school books or other school-owned materials.
+Students must also pay for the loss of or damage to school books or other schoolowned materials.

-Fees for textbooks and other instructional materials, as well as fines for the loss or damage of school property are waived for students who meet the eligibility criteria for a waiver as described in this policy.
-In order that no student is denied educational services or academic credit due to the inability of parents/guardians to pay student fees and fines, the Superintendent will recommend to the Board which additional fees and fines, if any, the District will waive for students who meet the eligibility criteria for a waiver.
+Fees for textbooks and other instructional materials, are waived for students who meet the eligibility criteria for a fee waiver as described in this policy.
+In order that no student is denied educational services or academic credit due to the inability of parents/guardians to pay student fees, the Superintendent will recommend to the Board which additional fees, if any, the District will waive for students who meet the eligibility criteria for fee waiver.
+Students receiving a fee waiver are not exempt from charges for lost and damaged books, locks, materials, supplies, and equipment.